ik4vrb/ds-4002-team-aai-project-1/README.md

   - Data Files or Link to data if it doesn’t fit on github
   - Relevant notes about use of data**

-All the data for this project can be found [here](https://github.com/ik4vrb/ds-4002-team-aai/tree/main/Data) or in the Data folder.
+All the data for this project can be found [Data](https://github.com/ik4vrb/ds-4002-team-aai/tree/main/Data) folder.

 ### Main Data Set
 For this project there was one main data set containg information about the top 25 books over the last 125 years.
 The data dictionary for this data set is the following: